TheJLAB/Safe2Face/readme.txt

-  Wait for the S (standby) to be displayed on the led matrix press Joystick Up : "I"  is displayed (Init) then "R" (recording) record your gesture. press Joystick Down : "S" is displayed (Stand by)
+  Wait for the S (standby) to be displayed on the led matrix press Joystick Up : "I"  is displayed (Init) then "R" (recording) record your gesture. press Joystick Down :Record is stopped & "S" is displayed (Stand by)